GOTADMIN(1) | General Commands Manual | GOTADMIN(1) |

 is the repository maintenance

-manipulating the on-disk state of Git repositories.
-The repository format is
+inspecting and manipulating the on-disk state of Git repositories.
+The

 gotadmin